ConnorNelson/kanak-dojo/intro-to-computing/level-1/.info/2-registers.md

-# Introduction to x86-64 Assembly: Registers
+# Registers in x86-64

+Now that we've learned about bits and bytes, let's learn about how that data interacts with the processor.
+We will be using the x86-64 processor architecture, which is the architecture used by many modern computers.
 Inside the x86-64 processor architecture, there are specific storage locations known as "registers".
 These registers store data for quick access during processing.

 Key registers in x86-64 include: